-For all employees who are not fully vaccinated, the City will provide face coverings and ensure they are worn when indoors or in vehicles and where required by orders from the CDPH or local Public Health Department.
+For all employees, the City will provide face coverings upon request and ensure they are worn when indoors or in vehicles and where required by orders from the CDPH or local Public Health Department.
+Employees may provide their own face covering, provided it meets the definition as provided in Section III of this policy.
 The City will ensure required face coverings are clean and undamaged, and they are worn over the nose and mouth.
-Supervisors will ensure unvaccinated employees wear face coverings when conditions require face coverings.
+Supervisors will ensure all employees wear face coverings when conditions require face coverings.